Mobius5150/eaglefu/tips/pcb-review.md

 #### 2.1.3 Inductors
  - Impedance - Have you checked the internal impedence of the inductor you plan to use?
 Many chip (ie surface mount) inductors have higher impedance than through-hole ones.
 Is it compatible with your design?
 Many buck/boost converters have guidelines on this.
+ - Package selection - Inductors come in many funky shapes and sizes.
+Ensure that you have picked yours out and are 100% sure the footprint you've selected will work.
+If you didn't make the footprint consider taking a look at it in the library editor to confirm dimensions.
+See section 3 on library component review.
  - Current rating - This is tied to the impedence - have you considered what the maximum current through your inductor is?
  - Back-EMF - You can't change the current over an inductor instantly.
 So what happens if you disconnect a load from an inductor (like with a switch)?
 You get a massive spike of _negative voltage_.
 If this could happen in your circuit consider a protection like a freewheeling diode.